Search for celebrities on Ancestry.com!Vivian J. Burgy

 In 1942, Lewis enlisted in the U.S. Navy for six years, traveling to the South Pacific as an aviation machinist's mate.
 He returned to the States in 1944 and was stationed at Oakland Airbase and Moffitt Field, where he played on several championship football and softball teams until his discharge in 1948.

 In 1945, he visited his sister and brother-in-law in Davis, where they ran a restaurant, College Corner, at First and B streets.
 While visiting, he attended a Fourth of July dance where he met his future wife, Betty Finlay.
-The two married in 1946 and raised two daughters.
+The two marriage in 1946 and raised two daughters.

 He is survived by his wife, Betty, and children, Kristy June Lewis Whitehouse of Dixon and Laurie Ann Lewis of Davis; son-in-law Ken Whitehouse; and five grandchildren, Michael Lewis Kinshella of Los Angeles, Ryan Dean Clift of Phoenix, Korie Ann Whitehouse of Davis, Julie Lynn Whitehouse of Chico, and Justin David Whitehouse of Geneva, Ill.
 He also is survived by sisters Regina Maclin, Jeanette Bradley and brother-in-law Jack Bradley, all of Davis; eight nieces and three nephews.